This is the second in a series of four posts with which we ask you to join us in celebrating World Kid Lit Month (#WorldKidLit on social media).

 As we continue to celebrate World Kid Lit Month with a cavalcade of kids’ books from international publishers, we make our next stop in the Western Hemisphere, home to more than three dozen nations in North America, Central and South America, and the Caribbean.
 We can only touch on some of the rich possibilities!

-Barefoot Books, located in the US, has Here and There coverbeen reaching out to readers with culturally rich picture books and anthologies reflecting all points on the globe.
+Barefoot Books, located in the US, has been reaching out to readers with culturally rich picture books and anthologies reflecting all points on the globe.
 In the newly arrived picture book Here and There, by Tamara Ellis Smith with illustrations by Daviddi, we meet a boy whose circumstances are not uncommon: he lives sometimes with his mother and sometimes with his father, and the two homes offer different attractions and distractions.